The Measurement Framework for Schooling in Australia

 The core of the Measurement Framework is the Schedule of Key Performance Measures.
 By intent, these KPMs are:

 strategic measures that provide nationally comparable data on aspects of performance critical to monitoring progress against the Melbourne Declaration

 cost effective, practical to collect, and take account of the burden and impact that data collection may place on students, schools and schooling systems.

-Achievement in the National Assessment Program (NAP), with a focus on:
+Student achievement in the National Assessment Program (NAP) in:

 For national reporting purposes, measures of equity are derived by disaggregating KPMs for student achievement, participation and attainment by Indigenous status, sex, geolocation, socio-economic status and language background where it is possible and appropriate to do so.

 Policy and reporting framework

 The key national school education policy documents and reports including the Melbourne Declaration, the National Education Agreement, the Measurement Framework for Schooling in Australia and the National Report on Schooling in Australia relate to and reinforce each other.
 Their relationships and roles in policy formation, reporting, evaluation and review are summarised in Figure 1.1.

 Figure 1.1 National school education policy and reporting framework

 The Measurement Framework incorporates national key performance measures arising from the Melbourne Declaration goals and commitment to action and key performance measures reflecting COAG targets and indicators drawn from the performance reporting framework of the National Education Agreement.